fox8091/CFW-213/README.md

 - TiniVi for patches, CFW code, and this crappy Makefile
 - Normmatt for sdmmc
 - ChaN for FatFs
-- Shadowtrace for repeated testing
+- Shadowtrance for repeated testing
 - CTRDev for support

 ## License